byui-cit/cit470/proxy/README.md

 - Configure your secure VMs' network interfaces to use your DNS proxy as their primary DNS server.
   - Use the nslookup utility to verify successful DNS resolution.
 - Configure your secure VMs proxy settings to manually relay web traffic through your web proxy.
-  - Use a web browser, or curl or wget utility, to verify successful web traffic relay.
+  - Use a web browser, or command-line utilities such as curl or wget, to verify successful web traffic relay.
 - Configure your secure VMs management-level web proxy settings to relay OS-updates through your web proxy.
   - On your Windows Server, use the netsh utility to configure the proxy used for Windows Updates.
-  - On your Linux server, edit configuration files used by the package manager.
+  - On your Linux server, edit the configuration files used by the package manager.
-(This is probably **apt** for Debian/Ubuntu style Linux distributions, or **dnf** for Red Hat style distributions.)
+(The manager is probably **apt** for Debian/Ubuntu style Linux distributions, or **dnf** for Red Hat style distributions.)

 ### Deliverable